Large classes of permutation polynomials over $\mathbb{F}_{q^2}$: has degree less than three

 \section{$\phi(x)$ has degree less than three}

-According to Theorem \ref{thm_UN}, the permutation behavior of $f(x)$ in \eqref{fx} on $\F_{q^2}$ is easy to check when $n$ is small.
-For $n=2$ or $3$, it suffices to consider $\phi(x)$ of degree less than~$3$.
-In this case, we derive two explicit classes of PPs of $\F_{q^2}$.
-These results unify and generalize several classes of PPs obtained in~\cite{LHT13,YZ15}.
+According to Theorem \ref{thm_UN}, the permutation behavior of $f(x)$ in \eqref{fx} over $\F_{q^2}$ is easy to check when $n$ is small.
+For $n=2$ or $3$, it suffices to consider $\deg(\phi(x))<2$ or $3$.
+In this case, we derive explicit classes of PPs of $\F_{q^2}$.
+These results unify and generalize several classes of PPs in~\cite{LHT13,YZ15}.